 Do you need a special license to purchase hemp flower in Colorado?

 No, you don’t need a special license or a prescription to purchase hemp flower in Colorado.
 You only need a license to grow, manufacture, transport, or sell hemp flower.

 Is it legal to sell hemp flower in Colorado?

 Yes, the state has legalized all parts of hemp that contain less than 0.3% THC, including hemp flower, also known as CBD flower or CBD bud.

 Yes, CBD from hemp is legal in Colorado.
-The state hasn’t specifically legalized CBD, but the law makes it clear that CBD products are legal in the state under the broader state laws on hemp and marijuana.
+The state’s law makes it clear that CBD products are legal under the broader state laws on hemp and marijuana.